rpbouman/huey/README.md

 - Blazing fast, even for large files - courtesy of [DuckDB](https://duckdb.org)
 - Truly light-weight.
 Huey depends on DuckDb-WASM, and Tabler Icons, but nothing more.
 If it makes sense, dependencies might be added, but up till now we get along fine with what the browser gives us.
 And that's enough.
 - Accessible.
 Huey uses semantic HTML and aria-roles.
 Please let us know if you find Huey has accessibility issues!
 - Zero install.
-Download or checkout the source tree, and open src/index.html in your browser - no server required.
-Note that although Huey can run locally, there is nothing that keeps you from serving it from a webserver if you want to.
+Huey is a static webapp so you can simply download or checkout the source tree, and open src/index.html in your browser - no server required.
+Alternatively, [use the Live demo site](https://rpbouman.github.io/huey/src/index.html).
+Being a static webapp, Huey can run locally without a server, but there is nothing that keeps you from serving it from a webserver if you need or want to.
 - It's free!
 Huey is released under the MIT license, just like DuckDB.

 ### Limitations